berserank/CS6910-A3/README.md

 ## Question 5- Buliding and Training the Seq2Seq with Attention Model

 The model was later trained by adding a Bahdanau attention layer to the basic sequence-to-sequence model.
-Code is available in the Kaggle notebook as mentioned.
+Code and Reults are available in the Kaggle notebook and Wandb Report respectively.

 For the sake of evaluation, one can set the "Attention Flag = True" and train the model.py.
 Further code specifications are given below.

 I have performed a hyper parameter search again in a lesser space this time as results were satisfactory.

+## Code Specifications